ebru/ebrukaya.me/src/markdown-pages/a-way-of-life.md

 ---
-title: 'a way of life.'
+title: 'a way of life'
 date: '2019-12-01'
 description: 'There is some comfort in the emptiness of the sea, no past, no future. – the last samurai'
 ---